 “Sei stata una ragazza cattiva!
 Sappiamo i tuoi segreti!
 Sappiamo chi ti piace e chi vuoi ogni notte in il tuo letto con te!”

-“Agnes,” Peter’s whisper was gentle but forceful this time, “Don’t listen.
+“Agnes,” William’s whisper was gentle but forceful this time, “Don’t listen.
 Don’t translate.
 Don’t engage.
 Don’t let this get to you.”

 “It said,” Agnes insisted, turning off her feed and speaking through a low sob, “Tell that woman downstairs, who speaks this language, that we like her voice and will have her soul soon.
 We will see each other in Hell.”

-“It’s not true, Agnes,” Peter gritted the words out between his teeth, “They will not have your soul.
+“It’s not true, Agnes,” William gritted the words out between his teeth, “They will not have your soul.
 Don’t listen.
 They will not have you.”

 Fr.
 Anthony paused, then nodded at Agnes in confirmation.
 He crossed himself one more time, then whispered something quickly to the priest behind him.